arnavbisht141/HandGestureDrone/README.md

 ## Overview

 The system processes a live camera feed to detect hand gestures and map them to drone actions.
-MediaPipe is used for real-time hand detection and landmark extraction, while a custom CNN is trained on a self-collected dataset to classify directional gestures.
+MediaPipe is used for real-time hand detection and landmark extraction, while a custom CNN is trained parallely on a self-collected dataset to classify directional gestures.
 Drone commands are currently implemented as dummy functions for testing and demonstration.

 ---